peter88213/nv_xx/docs/stage_view.md

 ---

 # ${Stage} properties
-# Stage properties

-The Stage properties view opens in the right pane when you select a stage in the tree.
+The ${Stage} properties view opens in the right pane when you select a stage in the tree.

 ![Screenshot](images/stage_view01.png)